r-owen/base_loom_server/docs/threading.md

 * Ends that are only threaded on shaft 0 (meaning not threaded through heddles on any shaft) are displayed without a shaft number.
 * Ends that are threaded through heddles on more than one shaft are only shown threaded on the lowest-numbered shaft (ignoring non-existent shaft 0).

-## Threading Direction

-See [Weave Direction](weaving.md#weave-direction) for information on changing between threading and unthreading.

-If you are using a Toika loom, you must specify whether Software or the Loom controls threading direction in [Settings](settings.md).
-If you thread front-to-back, consider specifying Software, because it may be difficult to reach the REVERSE button on the dobby head from behind the castle.

 ## Jumping